Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 A short history of Ravenna, Italy

 As with many other cities in Italy, Ravenna’s story starts with the Roman Empire.
 Founded as a Roman port, it then became the capital of the Western Roman Empire in 402 AD.
-After the fall of Rome, the Ostrogoths under King Theodoric the Goth took it over as the capital of their kingdom.
+After the fall of Rome, the Ostrogoths under King Theodoric the Goth made it the capital of their kingdom.
 They were the ones to establish the Kingdom of Italy after the fall of Rome.

 If you’re looking for an unforgettable cultural adventure that blends history with art and tradition, then you’ll love exploring Ravenna.
 Here are some of my favourite things to see in Ravenna on your trip, starting with the must-see mosaics.